Simin-Talebpour/Create_a_Tableau_Story/README.md

 Share your visualization with at least one other person and document their feedback.
 There are many ways to get feedback, and more feedback is generally better!

 # Step Six - Document Feedback and Improve the Visualization
-For each person that gives you feedback, add the person’s feedback to your write-up file in the Feedback section.
+For each person that gives you feedback, add the personâ€™s feedback to your write-up file in the Feedback section.
 As you improve and iterate on your visualization, update the visualization AND describe any changes in the Design section of the write-up.

 You should save multiple versions of your data visualization after you make changes to it.
 Remember to save related files with similar numbers.